kubeflow/website/content/docs/gke/troubleshooting-gke.md

 1. Follow the form instructions to apply for more quota.

-## Cloud Filestore: legacy networks are not supported
+## Legacy networks are not supported

-Cloud Filestore tries to use the network named `default` by default.
-For older projects, this will be a legacy network which is incompatible with Cloud Filestore.
-This will manifest as an error like the following when deploying Cloud Filestore:
+Cloud Filestore and GKE tries to use the network named `default` by default.
+For older projects, this will be a legacy network which is incompatible with Cloud Filestore and newer GKE features like private clusters.
+This will manifest as the error **"default is invalid; legacy networks are not supported"** when deploying Kubeflow.

+Here's an example error when deploying Cloud Filestore:

 ```
 ERROR: (gcloud.deployment-manager.deployments.update) Error in Operation [operation-1533189457517-5726d7cfd19c9-e1b0b0b5-58ca11b8]: errors: